maatheux/maatheux/README.md

 ➡️ Study at Estácio, Danki Code, Rocketseat and google 🌐

-➡️ If you can follow me and rate my projects, go ahead! ⭐
+➡️ If you want to follow me and rate my projects, go ahead! ⭐

 ### My Social Medias 👇